sandyfletcher/GONZO/README.md

 I'm using the free tier from Render to host the server and it'll power off if no one's used it in a while.

-Should work perfectly once it's had that first coffee.
+Should work perfectly once it's had that first coffee!

 📜 License
 ------------------------